-Pulmonary edema is a condition caused by excess fluid in the lungs.
+Pulmonary oedema is a condition caused by excess fluid in the lungs.
 This fluid collects in the numerous air sacs in the lungs, making it difficult to breathe.

-In most cases, heart problems cause pulmonary edema.
+In most cases, heart problems cause pulmonary oedema.
 But fluid can accumulate for other reasons, including pneumonia, exposure to certain toxins and medications, and exercising or living at high elevations.

-Pulmonary edema that develops suddenly (acute) is a medical emergency requiring immediate care.
-Although pulmonary edema can sometimes prove fatal, the outlook may be good when you receive prompt treatment for pulmonary edema along with treatment for the underlying problem.
+Pulmonary oedema that develops suddenly (acute) is a medical emergency requiring immediate care.
+Although pulmonary oedema can sometimes prove fatal, the outlook may be good when you receive prompt treatment for pulmonary oedema along with treatment for the underlying problem.
 Treatment for pulmonary edema varies depending on the cause, but generally includes supplemental oxygen and medications.

 Depending on the cause, pulmonary edema symptoms may appear suddenly or develop slowly.